input-output-hk/plinth-static-analyzer-research/audits/Plinth.md

 ## Cerra P2P Lending

-**Description**
+**Auditor**: Tweag

-From: Tweag To: Cerra
+**Auditee**: Cerra

-**Summary:** A peer-to-peer lending protocol that empowers users to leverage or hedge their cryptocurrency holdings.
+**Description**: A peer-to-peer lending protocol that empowers users to leverage or hedge their cryptocurrency holdings.

-**Findings**
+### Findings

 **Relevant**

 - **2.2.1.1.
 All assets can be stolen from lending UTxOs:** Minting policy searches for continuing output by datum type without verifying destination address, allowing assets to be redirected to any address with matching datum.
-Detectable pattern: output filtered by datum properties without scriptAddress/validatorHash check [MISSING-ADDRESS-VALIDATION]
+<ins>Detectable pattern</ins>: output filtered by datum properties without scriptAddress/validatorHash check [MISSING-ADDRESS-VALIDATION]

 **May be relevant**

 - **2.2.1.2.
 Loans can be liquidated before their deadline:** Deadline validation uses upper bound of validity range instead of lower bound, allowing lenders to liquidate early by setting upper bound after deadline while lower bound remains before deadline.
-Detectable pattern: lower vs upper bound usage for deadline checks, but determining correct bound requires understanding check semantics [VALIDITY-RANGE-BOUND]
+<ins>Detectable pattern</ins>: lower vs upper bound usage for deadline checks, but determining correct bound requires understanding check semantics [VALIDITY-RANGE-BOUND]
 - **2.2.1.3.
 Lenders can increase the amount of due interests:** When accepting a borrow offer, validation checks loanStartTime equals lower bound of validity range, allowing the lender to set arbitrarily early start date (and matching lower bound) while transaction executes later, inflating interest period.
-Detectable pattern: lower vs upper bound usage for timestamp validation, but determining correct bound requires understanding check semantics [VALIDITY-RANGE-BOUND]
+<ins>Detectable pattern</ins>: lower vs upper bound usage for timestamp validation, but determining correct bound requires understanding check semantics [VALIDITY-RANGE-BOUND]
 - **2.2.2.1.
 The amount of Ada in the script is too strict:** Validators enforce exact ADA amounts (2 or 4 ADA) in script outputs using equality checks, but Plutus V2 minimum ADA depends on UTxO size.
-Detectable pattern: exact equality check on ADA amounts in output validation (potentially outdated Plutus V1 pattern or misunderstanding of minUTxO)
+<ins>Detectable pattern</ins>: exact equality check on ADA amounts in output validation (potentially outdated Plutus V1 pattern or misunderstanding of minUTxO)
 - **2.2.2.3.
 Borrower NFT could be referenced when retrieving loan assets:** Transaction spends and recreates UTxO containing borrower NFT to prove ownership instead of using reference input [READ-ONLY-SPEND]
 - **2.2.2.6.
 Inputs other than the script ones should be allowed to have datums:** Validator searches for "the only input with any datum" instead of filtering by specific datum type and address, preventing transactions from including other inputs with datums.
 - **2.2.4.1.
 Validation guards are not centralized:** Validation logic scattered across partial utility functions that throw errors internally, rather than centralized guards in the validator with total utility functions returning Maybe/Either.
-Detectable pattern: utility functions containing error/traceError/debugError calls, hiding validation logic away from main validator [PARTIAL-UTILITIES]
+<ins>Detectable pattern</ins>: utility functions containing error/traceError/debugError calls, hiding validation logic away from main validator [PARTIAL-UTILITIES]

 **Not relevant**